 I thought about the cookies I’d need to bake.
 Last time, Son and four of his friends had gone through 8 dozen cookies, and that was just in the first few hours.
 This time he was just bringing two friends, but still, a mom has to be prepared.
 So I made a batch of Brown Sugar Chocolate Chip Cookies (using my new coconut sugar variation) and Flourless Peanut Butter Cookies—about 6 dozen cookies in all.

 Next up was side dish and entrée planning.
 Side dishes first, because they are easy.
 There would be steamed artichokes (one of our favorites—especially for camping) and potatoes baked in the coals.
 Now for the entrée or entrees.
-I had just received some New Planet gluten-free beer to review (review is up on my Out and About page here), so I decided that at least some of that would be used to make beer can chicken.
+I had just received some New Planet gluten-free beer to review, so I decided that at least some of that would be used to make beer can chicken.
 Yes, gluten-free beer can chicken.
 Or as Mr. GFE says, more correctly, it’s gluten-free beer-in-a-can chicken because the gluten-free beer didn’t actually come in a can.
 I don’t know any brand of gluten-free beer that does actually (please correct me if I’m wrong), but that’s not a problem.
+(Update: There is some gluten-free beer that comes in a can now.)
 One can just recycle any type of standard, 12-ounce beverage can by washing it out and adding gluten-free beer.
 And, that’s what I did.
 I snagged son’s soda can, washed it, filled it half way with beer, and we were in business.

 Son eating Brown Sugar Chocolate Chip Cookie and opening gluten-free beer